-For both UCF and CCF teeth with open apices which were treated within a week, the pulp vitality was preserved mostly in the absence of luxation injuries (p>0.05) (Fig 3,4).
+For both UCF and CCF teeth with open apices, which were treated within a week, the pulp vitality was preserved mostly in the absence of luxation injuries (p>0.05) (Fig 3,4).

 In the cases of UCFs with both open and closed apices, which were treated within the time interval of 1 week–1month, the pulp vitality was preserved in the absence of luxation injuries (p>0.05) (Fig 5), while for CCFs, the pulp vitality could not be preserved independently of the presence of luxation injuries and the root development stage (Fig 6).

-In late referrals, increased failure to maintain pulp vitality was observed and the percentage of apexification processes increased in connection with the age of the patients (Fig. 7).
+In late referrals, increased failure to maintain pulp vitality was observed, and the percentage of apexification processes increased in connection with the age of the patients (Fig. 7).

 DISCUSSION

 Previous studies have shown that crown fractures account for the highest percentage of all traumatic injuries in permanent dentition (9–11).
 In this regard demographic, retrospective, prognostic many studies are available in the literature (12).On the other hand, very limited information is available on the risk of pulp vitality loss and especially on factors related to this complication following the fracture.
-The prognosis of pulp vitality survival varies depending on the time elapsed after trauma and it is known that early intervention can save the tooth.
-In addition, the extent of accompanying trauma as revealed by the luxation injury, is significantly related to pulp vitality survival after injury .The effect of non-diagnosed luxation injuries on the prognosis of crown-fractures emphasizes the need for a complete clinical examination at the time of injury.
+The prognosis of pulp vitality survival varies depending on the time elapsed after trauma, and it is known that early intervention can save the tooth.
+In addition, the extent of accompanying trauma, as revealed by the luxation injury, is significantly related to pulp vitality survival after injury .The effect of non-diagnosed luxation injuries on the prognosis of crown-fractures emphasizes the need for a complete clinical examination at the time of injury.
 Also, the stage of root development plays an important role in the risk of pulp vitality loss (13–15).

 In this study, the importance of the elapsed time after trauma, root development stage at the time of injury, and the extent of the luxation injury and the combined effects on pulp healing were evaluated for an extended period (up to 3 years).

 The effect of referral time and subsequent risk of pulp necrosis has been evaluated in a few studies (8, 9).
 Atabek et al. (10) reported the importance of immediate treatment after trauma on the prognosis of pulp vitality survival.
-In the present study whether complicated or uncomplicated, with closed or open apices, the pulp vitality of the cases was not affected negatively when treated on the day of injury.
-On the other hand when the elapsed time after trauma is prolonged, the risk of pulp vitality loss increases in agreement with the earlier studies that emphasize the increased rate of root canal treatment of even uncomplicated crown fractures (8–11).
+In the present study, whether complicated or uncomplicated, with closed or open apices, the pulp vitality of the cases was not affected negatively when treated on the day of injury.
+On the other hand, when the elapsed time after trauma is prolonged, the risk of pulp vitality loss increases in agreement with the earlier studies that emphasize the increased rate of root canal treatment of even uncomplicated crown fractures (8–11).
 Late referral could have two reasons; firstly, the uncomplicated crown fractures and periodontal injuries may have been neglected on the basis that these kinds of cases have fewer visible symptoms and were thus not recognized by the parents.
 Secondly, the early referral of complicated crown fractures can be explained by the parents’ fear of their children’s loosing entire teeth (10).
 Maybe due to parents’ lack of information, a need exists to institute preventive educational programs directed at parents about the fact that whether it is complicated or uncomplicated, immediate treatment of the traumatized tooth is the most important factor for preserving pulp vitality.